 For more information on Puerto Rico restaurants and cuisine, you can browse popular review sites like Yelp and TripAdvisor to see what locals and tourists alike are saying about the many restaurants spread across the island territory.

 Whether you're in town specifically to attend a big festival or special event or you're just looking for something to do on a night out in Puerto Rico, the thriving culture of this small island territory offers a wide array of entertainment to locals and tourists alike.

 The Casals Festival, a classical music festival in late February and early March, draws many international guest conductors, orchestras, and soloists to San Juan's Performing Arts Center while Puerto Rico’s Carnival features float parades, dancing, and street parties and takes place the week before Ash Wednesday.
 June’s Heineken Jazz Festival is a big draw, and November marks the start of baseball season—occasionally, you even may find a Major League Baseball player doing a stint with a Puerto Rican team in the offseason.
-Check out a full list of major Puerto Rico events on this events calendar.

 Whether you’re looking for bars, salsa, casinos, performing arts or discos, San Juan is the place to go.
 Be warned, though, that things heat up very late here and keep on going until the wee hours.
 Most of the hotels in Condado-Isla Verde have casinos, but you should check out the Ritz-Carlton for a luxury stay.
 In Old San Juan you’ll find many bars lining Calle San Sebastián.
 Pick up a copy of Qué Pasa, the visitor's guide, for events listings.